jmgomezvarela/zoo-singular-cover/README.md

 1. Clone or Download the repo
 2. Navigate to the root folder of the repo
-3. Using a terminal run the command **mvn package exec:java -D"exec.mainClass=com.es.singular.cover.zoo.use.ZooUseMain"**
+3. Using a terminal run the command (or any IDE configuration): **mvn package exec:java -D"exec.mainClass=com.es.singular.cover.zoo.use.ZooUseMain"**

 ### Steps to run the tests and get the test coverage report:

 1. Navigate to the root folder of the repo
-2. Using a terminal run the command **mvn clean test**
+2. Using a terminal run the command (or any IDE configuration): **mvn clean test**
 3. The reports will be generated in bikes-rental-intive/target/site/jacoco-unittest/index.html